Continuous Manufacturing Market

 -

-Uncertainty around regulatory harmonization globally - While the benefits of continuous manufacturing are well recognized, a key challenge lies in the lack of global regulatory harmonization.
+Uncertainty around regulatory harmonization globally - While the benefits of continuous manufacturing are well recognized, a key challenge lies in the lack of regulatory harmonization.
 Some countries, like the United States, have introduced supportive frameworks, while others remain aligned with traditional batch-oriented regulations.
 This disparity creates complications for companies operating across multiple regions.

 Manufacturers are often required to navigate a complex maze of region-specific compliance standards, leading to increased operational costs and implementation delays.
 In many cases, companies are forced to maintain separate systems or workflows to meet diverse regulatory expectations, reducing the efficiency benefits of continuous processing.